All Parts Are Welcome

 Are you going through a transition and feeling anxious about change?

-Life is in constant flux and with change comes discomfort.
+Life is in constant flux, and with change comes discomfort.
 No matter what transitions you’re experiencing, it can feel overwhelming.
-Change brings up uncertainty about the future and an unsettledness that can evoke fear.
-Identity transitions can also feel scary – whether that is processing racial, cultural, or religious identity, gender, sexuality, a career change, or relationship status.
-If you are grappling with questions of identity, meaning, purpose, and other existential curiosities, I can facilitate self-inquiry and hold space for your exploration with a non-judgmental and compassionate presence.
+Change often brings uncertainty and fear about the future.
+Identity transitions can also feel challenging—whether related to race, culture, age, health, religion, gender, sexuality, career, or relationship status.

 Individual Therapy